 No person may operate a currency exchange company -- except a bank, trust company, savings bank, savings and loan association, credit union, or industrial loan or thrift company -- that engages in the business of cashing checks, drafts, money orders or travelers' checks for a fee in the city without first obtaining a license from the Commissioner as provided by Minnesota Statutes Chapter 53A, and without first obtaining a conditional use permit for the permitted zoning district in accordance with Sections 44-512(14) and 44-637(1) of this Code.

 Guidance relating to Currency Exchange is contained in the Maplewood City Code, Chapter 14, Article XII, Division 4.
 All license holders are required to be familiar with the provisions of this chapter and with applicable Minnesota Statutes and federal regulations.
-The City Council approved amendments to this ordinance on June 13, 2016.

 The City of Maplewood must hold a public hearing for the issuance of a new or renewing Currency Exchange license applied for with the MN Department of Commerce.
 Upon notification from the MN Department of Commerce that an application has been filed, applicants must complete an application for review and fee before such hearing will be conducted.